JarvusInnovations/background-action/README.md

 # background-action

-Runs commands in the background with logging and failure detection. `background-action` will send your processes to the background once a set of files, ports, sockets or http resources are available.
+Run commands in the background with logging and failure detection. `background-action` will send your processes to the background once a set of files, ports, sockets or http resources are available.
 It can optionally tail output until ready/timeout and/or log output stderr/stdout post-run.

 ## Purpose